Give your new employees a great first impression with this onboarding and induction template.

 Onboarding is a much bigger process than people realise.
 It includes setting an employee up in different systems, organising their equipment, introducing them to their new team members, establishing goals… The list goes on.

-If you’re eager to learn more about the world of onboarding, consider downloading our free ultimate guide to onboarding and become a master of this essential part of employment.
+If you’re eager to learn more about the world of onboarding, consider downloading our ultimate employee onboarding guide and become a master of this essential part of employment.

 What is the purpose of an onboarding checklist?

-Why use an employee onboarding checklist?
+Why use a new employee onboarding checklist?
 In short – it can help you make sure that nothing gets missed in the complex process that is onboarding your new hire!

 Onboarding can stretch out from before an employee’s first day to after an employee’s first month.
 There’s a lot of tasks for the new employee, employer and manager – so it’s well worth keeping track of what has and hasn’t been done.